LaborCoinCreator/LaborCoin/docs/redpaper.md

 Here is how the LaborCoin system works:

 The general public can buy and hold LABR or donate to the LaborCoin DAO to support striking workers.
-Our collective power increases when more people buy and hold LABR.
+Our collective power increases when more people buy and hold LABR, that is where solidarity comes into play.

 Workers planning collective action can buy or be transferred tokens and hold them until they strike.
 When workers participate in a strike, they can then sell their LABR to pay their expenses, and the DAO can vote to transfer them funds.
 When the token is sold on the exchange, a tax is evenly distributed amongst all token holders and the DAO treasury, which also builds collective value.

-For example, if Amazon workers in a given city decide to strike, they can make a proposal on the LaborCoin DAO to receive funds.
+For example, if warehouse workers in a given city decide to strike, they can make a proposal on the LaborCoin DAO to receive funds.
 If voting members approve their proposal, funds in the treasury are sent directly to their workplace’s treasury where they distribute the funds.
 No official union necessary.
-DAO proposals must pass a supermajority.
-Once that threshold passes, the system automatically transfers the funds.
-There is also a minimum voter threshold and token mechanics that allow the DAO to pause trading.
+DAO proposals must pass a supermajority with 25% participation.
+Once that threshold passes, the system allows a user to transfer the funds.

 It is recommended that collections of workers from specific businesses form their own DAO so that they can distribute funds democratically.
 Businesses that prevent employees from unionizing cannot prevent workers from creating their own DAO or participating in the LaborCoin DAO to receive mutual aid.

+Buy LABR and hold it to show solidarity.
+Sell if you are going on strike.
+Vote to send funds to striking workers.

 Using this strategy, the working class can build sustained collective action.